 Making its way through the upper Iberian Peninsula from Bilbao, Spain to the Atlantic Ocean at Porto, Portugal’s northern city, a Douro river cruise has so much to see.
-Take a look below at some of the highlights you will expect to see on a Douro river cruise.
+Take a look below at some of the highlights you will expect to see on the Douro river.

 The old town at Porto is UNESCO listed and offers amazing views across the river to the port-wine houses.
 Unmissable sights in Porto are the baroque Clérigos Church Tower, the tallest structure in Portugal in 1763, and the tile-covered churches Ildefonso and Carmo.

 Vila Nova de Gaia:

 On the opposite side of the Douro River to Porto is Vila Nova de Gaia.
 You can explore the riverfront along the promenade and try one of the many gourmet restaurants.
 There are lots of old port houses to explore, the maze of terracotta warehouses is one of the best attractions to see.